Can I play Mega Moolah with Bitcoin?

 The prevalence of cryptocurrencies like bitcoin are leading more and more online players to ask pretty reasonable questions like, "can I play Mega Moolah with bitcoin?"

-Microgaming showed no interest in cryptocurrency but recently these rewards program casinos offering Microgaming titles exclusively began to accept bitcoin as a deposit option.
-The catch is that they do not (yet) allow bitcoin withdrawals.
+Microgaming showed no interest in cryptocurrency but recently these rewards program casinos offering Microgaming titles exclusively began to accept bitcoin as a deposit option - via third party.
+The catch is also that players cannot withdraw bitcoin.
 To withdraw players need to choose fiat money and bank transfer or similar.

 The basics of bitcoin

 Whether or not you can play Mega Moolah using bitcoin and withdraw your massive Mega Jackpot in bitcoin, may be of no concern to you.
 But it should be.
 Why?
 Because bitcoin could be the money of the future.
 It is entirely possible that traditional currencies will go by the wayside at some point in the future - at least where electronic, online transactions are concerned.

 Bitcoin offers a lot of advantages over traditional currencies.
 This post discusses those advantages as a means of trying to explain why online casino gaming may eventually embrace bitcoin as a primary payment option.
 But before getting to those advantages, an introduction to bitcoin is in order.